dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 # Command Response

-If the command succeeded, the RP MUST respond with HTTP 200 OK.
+If the Command succeeded, the RP MUST respond with HTTP 200 OK.
 However, note that some Web frameworks will substitute an HTTP 204 No Content response for an HTTP 200 OK when the HTTP body is empty.
 Therefore, OPs should be prepared to also process an HTTP 204 No Content response as a successful response.

-The RP's response SHOULD include the Cache-Control HTTP response header field with a no-store value, keeping the response from being cached to prevent cached responses from interfering with future command requests.
+The RP's response MUST include the Cache-Control HTTP response header field with a no-store value, keeping the response from being cached to prevent cached responses from interfering with future Command requests.
 An example of this is:

 ```
 Cache-Control: no-store